-Continued Use Periods.
-Grantees that use HOPWA funds for new construction, acquisition, or substantial rehabilitation are required to operate their facilities for ten years for HOPWA-eligible beneficiaries.
-For for these activities, the grantee must submit an Annual Certification of Continued Project Operation throughout the required use periods.
-This catertification is included in Part 5 in CAPER.
+Continued Use Periods: Grantees that use HOPWA funds for new construction, acquisition, or substantial rehabilitation are required to operate their facilities for ten years for HOPWA-eligible beneficiaries.
+For the years in which grantees do not receive and expend HOPWA funding for these activities, the grantee must submit an Annual Certification of Continued Project Operation throughout the required use periods.
+This certification is included in Part 5 in CAPER.

-Final Assembly of Report.
-After the entire report is assembled, please number each page sequentially.
+Final Assembly of Report: After the entire report is assembled, please number each page sequentially.

-Filing Requirements.
-Within 90 days of the completion of each program year, grantees must submit their completed CAPER to the CPD Director in the grantee's State or Local HUD Field Office, and to the HOPWA Program Office: Office of HIV/AIDS Housing, Room 7212, U.S. Department of Housing and Urban Development, 451 Seventh Street, SW, Washington, D.C.
+Filing Requirements: Within 90 days of the completion of each program year, grantees must submit their completed CAPER to the CPD Director in the grantee's State or Local HUD Field Office, and to the HOPWA Program Office: Office of HIV/AIDS Housing, Room 7212, U.S. Department of Housing and Urban Development, 451 Seventh Street, SW, Washington, D.C.
 20410.

-Definitions: Facility-Based Housing Assistance: All HOPWA housing expenditures which provide support to facilities, including community residences, SRO dwellings, short-term or transitional facilities, projectbased units, master leased units, scattered site units leased by the organization, and other housing facilities approved by HUD.
+Definitions: Facility-Based Housing Assistance: All HOPWA housing expenditures which provide support to facilities, including community residences, SRO dwellings, short-term or transitional facilities, project-based units, master leased units, scattered site units leased by the organization, and other housing facilities approved by HUD.

-community where it provides services; has a social services budget of \$300,000 or less annually; and six or fewer full-time equivalent federal grant recipients to provide general information for all entities (including receiving housing subsidies and residing in units of facilities that were dedicated to persons living with HIV/AIDS and their families that were supported with HOPWA or leveraged funds during this operating year.
+Grassroots Organization: An organization headquartered in the local community where it provides services; has a social services budget of \$300,000 or less annually; and six or fewer full-time equivalent employees.
+Local affiliates of national or larger organizations are not considered "grassroots."

+Housing Assistance Total: The non-duplicated number of households receiving housing subsidies and residing in units of facilities that were dedicated to persons living with HIV/AIDS and their families that were supported with HOPWA or leveraged funds during this operating year.